Woolverine94/biniou/README.md

   * 🆕 **2024-04-03** : 🔥 ***New PixArt-Alpha models*** 🔥 : Adding models [Luo-Yihong/yoso_pixart512](https://huggingface.co/Luo-Yihong/yoso_pixart512) and [Luo-Yihong/yoso_pixart1024](https://huggingface.co/Luo-Yihong/yoso_pixart1024) to PixArt-Alpha module.
 These "You Only Sample Once" (YOSO) models, allow 1 step content generation using PixArt-Alpha.

   * 🆕 **2024-04-02** : 🔥 ***New Chatbot model*** 🔥 : Adding model [LoneStriker/Starling-LM-7B-beta-GGUF](https://huggingface.co/LoneStriker/Starling-LM-7B-beta-GGUF) to Chatbot module.

-  * 🆕 **2024-03-31** : 🔥 ***New Stable Diffusion and img2img model*** 🔥 : Adding model [IDKiro/sdxs-512-0.9](https://huggingface.co/IDKiro/sdxs-512-0.9) to Stable Diffusion and img2img module.
-This is an insanely fast 1 step model that can generate simple content in 15 seconds using CPU inference.
-Definitely the fastest model for image generation in biniou.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)